-a.
+- a.
 Doctoral education is a strategic investment in the future.
 Advanced graduate education is an important element in maintaining a high velocity learning workforce that is resilient, knowledgeable, ready to address rapid technological advancements, and necessary to help the Navy solve problems, plan, lead, respond, adapt, and innovate in increasingly complex environments.
-As such, EDOs who obtain a technical doctorate degree from a military service college or civilian institution, either in a Navy-funded billet or independently, should be given favorable consideration.

-b.
-Officers who are top recognized performers over multiple EDO tours should be given first consideration for merit reorder and placed higher on the promotion list.
-A secondary consideration should be proven performance in EDO assignments such as overseas tours, sea duty, and INSURV, or proven performance in positions of leadership such as officer in charge.
+As such, EDOs who obtain a technical doctorate degree from a military service college or civilian institution, either in a Navy-funded billet or independently, should be given favorable consideration. - b.
+Officers who are top recognized performers over consecutive tours should be given first consideration for merit reorder and placed higher on the promotion list.
+Proven performance in EDO assignments such as overseas tours, sea duty, and INSURV should be secondary considerations.